OpenCTI-Platform/docs/docs/administration/users.md

 <a id="group-section"></a>

-#### Account Status
+#### Account status

 Account status can have four values:

 * Active: a user active will be able to log in
 * Inactive: an inactive user will not be able to log in
 * Locked: a locked user will not be able to log in
 * Expired: an expired user will not be able to log in.
-A user can be in expired state because an **Account Expiry Date** has been defined for this user, and we are over this date.
-It ensure automatically that the user will not be able to log in after that date.
+A user can be in an expired state because an **Account Expiry Date** has been defined for this user, and we are past this date.
+It ensures automatically that the user will not be able to log in after that date.

 Only the expired status can be automatically set (given the account expiry date).
-The other statuses can be set amnaully or through mass operations within the user management screen.
+The other statuses can be set manually or through mass operations within the user management screen.

 ## Groups